THE GAP, INC. (NYSE: GPS) SHAR - GuruFocus.com

 Did you lose money on investments in The Gap, Inc.?
 If so, please visit The Gap, Inc. Shareholder Class Action Lawsuit or contact Peter Allocco at (212) 951-2030 or [email protected] to discuss your rights.

 NEW YORK, Jan.
-5, 2023 /PRNewswire/ -- Bernstein Liebhard LLP, a nationally acclaimed investor rights law firm, reminds investors of the deadline to file a lead plaintiff motion in a securities class action lawsuit that has been filed on behalf of investors who purchased or acquired the securities of The Gap, Inc. ("Gap" or the "Company") (NYSE: GPS) between November 24, 2021 and July 11, 2022, inclusive (the "Class Period").
+10, 2023 (GLOBE NEWSWIRE) -- Bernstein Liebhard LLP, a nationally acclaimed investor rights law firm, reminds investors of the deadline to file a lead plaintiff motion in a securities class action lawsuit that has been filed on behalf of investors who purchased or acquired the securities of The Gap, Inc. (“Gap” or the “Company”) (: GPS) between November 24, 2021 and July 11, 2022, inclusive (the “Class Period”).
 The lawsuit was filed in the United States District Court for the Eastern District of New York and alleges violations of the Securities Exchange Act of 1934.

 Gap operates as a global apparel retail company.
 The Company offers apparel, accessories, and personal care products for men, women, and children under the Old Navy, Gap, Banana Republic, and Athleta brands.